Aperkirdach History, Family Crest & Coats of Arms

 Early History of the Aperkirdach family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkirdach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aperkirdach research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkirdach History in all our PDF Extended History products and printed products wherever possible.

 Aperkirdach Spelling Variations

 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Aperkirdach include Aberkirder, Aberkerdour, Aberchirdour and others.